h-larsson/IMAM_TDDMRG/README.md

 ```
 which result in `prev_logbook = '../H2O.lb'` tells the program to load the logbook file located under the parent directory to be used as a reference for several input parameters in the current input file.
 Input parameters assigned with `'logbook'` will take the value of the corresponding input parameters stored in the specified logbook file.
 For example, in the above input `basis` and `wfn_sym` will be assigned with `'cc-pvdz'` and `'A1'`, respectively.
 The use of logbook file is highly encouraged since it minimizes accidental errors in providing the correct value to some input parameters.

 The input parameters responsible for informing the program where to look for the input MPS are `ann_inmps_dir` (for the directory) and `ann_inmps_fname` (for the filename containing the information about the input MPS).
 The value assigned to `ann_inmps_fname` must be a file located under the directory path assigned to `ann_inmps_dir`.
-In the snippet above, only `ann_inmps_dir` is explicitly given. `ann_inmps_fname` is omitted because its default value is `GS_MPS_INFO`, which coincides with the default value for `gs_outmps_fname`, the parameter that controls the filename of MPS info file saved by the ground state task.
+In the snippet above, only `ann_inmps_dir` is explicitly given, while `ann_inmps_fname` is omitted.
+Its omission means that the program will use its default value, `GS_MPS_INFO`, which coincides with the default value for `gs_outmps_fname`, the parameter that controls the filename of MPS info file saved by the ground state task.

 Orbital ordering for annihilation task should be the same as the ordering of orbitals in the input MPS, which was in turn calculated during a ground state task.
 This why we have used `orb_order = 'logbook:orb_order_id'`.
 Note that the assigned value is not just `'logbook'`---had we used this, the program will pull an entry named `'orb_order'` from the loaded logbook, whose value is `'genetic'`, as calculated during the previous ground state task, and will prompt the program to recalculate the ordering using the genetic algorithm.
 The use of `X = 'logbook:var_name'` means that the program pulls the value of a variable named `var_name` and assigns it to the variable `X`.
 In our example, we are looking for a variable named `orb_order_id` because this variable stores the ordering indices calculated during the previous ground state simulation.
 TDDMRG-CM provides several utility functions to analyze or preview the content of a logbook file.
 See the example below.
 ```python